ChristofBecu/CodingChallengesFIY.CCWC-cpp/ccwc/c++/README.md

 # Build Your Own wc Tool (c++)
-This challenge is to build your own version of the Unix command line tool wc!
+This challenge is to build your own version of the Unix command line tool wc:
 [Instructions](https://codingchallenges.fyi/challenges/challenge-wc)

+This tool counts the number of lines, words, bytes and characters in given files or from standard input.

+I have not worked with C++ in years, so this was a nice opportunity to refresh my skills.

 ## Build executable